IgniteUI/indigo-design-docfx/en/patterns/dialogs.md

 # Dialogs

-Use the Dialogs Pattern to alert or give the user relevant information for an error or a system state that requires urgent user input.
-Dialogs are usually triggered by a user's action and should be displayed over the main content.
-It's best when dialogs are used sparingly as they are in a way distracting to the user.
+Use the Dialog Patterns to alert the users or give them relevant information for an error or a system state that requires urgent input or action.
+They are usually triggered by a user's action and should be displayed over the main content.
+Dialogs should be used sparingly as they interrupt the user in his experience with the product.

 <img class="responsive-img" src="../images/dialogs_demo.png" srcset="../images/dialogs_demo@2x.png 2x" />